 These findings indicated that drought resulted in a decline in soil organic carbon reserves, and the volatile carbon pools experienced a more pronounced impact compared with the stable carbon pools (Fig.1).
 The proportion increase of stable soil carbon pools may reflect an adaptive adjustment to drought conditions.
 In this context, soil microorganisms were inclined to utilize more resilient carbon sources to maintain their biological functions (Jones et al., 2019).
-Analyzing the response of SOC to climate change, without taking account the POC and MAOC pools, may be misleading.
-In this study, eight years of throughfall exclusion significantly decreased soil POC and had a limited impact on MAOC (Fig.2), indicating that as the percentage of MAOC in SOC escalated, the proportion of stable SOC components increased.
-The significant increase of stable soil carbon pools under drought conditions may reflect an adaptive adjustment response, while soil microorganisms tent to use more stable carbon sources to maintain their metabolic activities (Jones et al., 2017).
-If the POC and MAOC pools were omitted from consideration, examining the response of SOC to climate change in isolation could be misleading, as the responses of both surface and subsurface carbon pools to diminish throughfall exhibited significant differences.
+Disregarding the POC and MAOC reservoirs, the response of SOC to climate change risks accuracy, as the responses of topsoil and subsoil carbon pools to diminish throughfall exhibited significant differences.
+In this study, eight years of throughfall exclusion significantly decreased soil POC and had a limited impact on MAOC (Fig.2), indicating that MAOC accrual in subsoil depended on microbial maintenance demands and more chemically complex substrate inputs (Zhang et al., 2026).
+The significant increase of stable soil carbon pools under drought conditions may reflect an adaptive adjustment response, while soil microorganisms tended to use more stable carbon sources to maintain their metabolic activities (Jones et al., 2017). .

 The distinctions in SOC components between topsoil and subsoil may be intricately linked to (i) the diverse environmental and microbial properties inherent to different soil layers and (ii) the diminished nitrogen availability in the subsoil under drought conditions, in contrast to the topsoil.
 Subsoil microorganisms were recognized for their susceptibility to deficiencies in accessible carbon or energy (Jones et al., 2018), exhibiting a more sensitive to fluctuations in labile carbon supply when compared to topsoil microorganisms (Fontaine et al., 2007; Jones et al., 2019).
 According to microbial economic theory, when labile carbon is available, microorganisms can minimize their metabolic energy expenditure and reduce extracellular enzyme production (Bradford, 2013).
 Thus, increased root deposition and unstable carbon supply may inhibit the microbial production of hydrolytic enzymes in subsoil (Wei et al., 2019).
-The elevated root density of moso bamboo may exacerbate the competition between the plant and microbes for nutrients located in the subsoil (Hill & Jones, 2019; Liu et al., 2018).
-This may further limit the metabolism of subsoil microorganisms and the synthesis of extracellular enzymes (Schimel & Weintraub, 2003), and the drought stress caused by the throughfall exclusion treatment (Burns et al., 2013; Mcdaniel et al, 2013; Sardans & Penuelas, 2005).
+The elevated root density of moso bamboo may exacerbate the nutrient competition between the plant and microbes for nutrients located in the subsoil (Hill & Jones, 2019; Liu et al., 2018).
+This may further limit the metabolism of subsoil microorganisms and the synthesis of extracellular enzymes (Schimel & Weintraub, 2003), and the drought stress caused by the long-term throughfall exclusion treatment (Burns et al., 2013; Mcdaniel et al, 2013; Sardans & Penuelas, 2005).

-As soil depth increased, there was a subtle reduction in the soil POC, which could be attributed to the implementation of the throughfall exclusion treatments, which involved the installation of shelters beneath the forest canopy.
-While these structures diminished the amount of rainfall reaching the soil, they permitted both the canopy and trunk of the P. edulis forest to continue absorbing precipitation.
-Furthermore, throughfall exclusion treatments in this study were relatively moderate compared to methods employed in previous studies.
-Forest ecosystems were resilient to throughfall exclusion, therefore, detecting significant alterations in POC content, as highlighted by Canarini et al. (2017).
+In soil vertical direction, there was a significant reduction in EOC, ROC and MAOC, which could be attributed to the lower litter decomposition rate with less nutrients migrating downward and microbial depolymerization by lower SOC decomposition rates in the topsoil (Pallandt et al., 2025).
+The decrease of SOC in topsoil was primarily driven by reduction in POC, ROC, EOC, DOC, MAOC (Fig.1), which resulted in smaller total SOC losses from the topsoil than the subsoil with less drought sensitive for MAOC (Sun et al., 2023).
+In addition, the decline of POC content at both soil layers under drought conditions, as highlighted by Canarini et al. (2017), could be attributed to less fine roots input, loss of aggregate stabilization caused by mycorrhizal activity and decouple the relationship of POC with MBC (Huang et al., 2026).
+Therefore, long-term drought may favor the stabilization of MAOC on subsoil instead of topsoil, protecting it from microbial depolymerization with higher microbial CUE on subtropical plantation.